san antonio powersof attorneySCHEDULE YOUR APPOINTMENT

 durable power of attorney

 The Statutory Durable Power of Attorney is an important part of everyone’s overall estate plan.
-This document allows you to name a person to step in and handle financial transactions and decisions for you in the event that you are temporarily unable to do so yourself.
-For example, in the event you are injured and in the hospital for an extended period of time a durable power of attorney will permit someone to pay your rent so you have a place to live when you are released.
+This document allows you to name a person to step in and handle financial transactions and decisions for you in the event that you are unable to do so yourself.
+For example, in the event you are injured and in the hospital for an extended period of time a durable power of attorney will permit someone to access your bank accounts to pay your rent so you have a place to live when you are released.

 medical power of attorney